 The CogniFit brain training regimen is available online and you can start by taking a short assessment of your current cognitive level.
 The patented technology then offers you a simple and personalized way to train the cognitive skills that need it the most and see how those can affect your perception and cognitive processes.

-Start assessing your brain training today and gain access to a new understanding of your cognitive health.
+Start the brain training assessment today and get access to a new understanding to your cognitive health.